joellen/testacious/source/_posts/diffusing.md

 Most teams fall somewhere in between.

 They will tolerate a bit of experimentation on the part of testers _(I know -- I started with revolution and now I've talked myself down to 'a bit of experimentation' -- see what I'm talking about!!)_.
 Whether baby steps or giant steps, here are some steps towards fluidity:

-1. Find bugs that matter.
+1. Find bugs that *matter*.

 	Trust me, the designers will make sure things are pixel perfect.
 Bugs that affect 1% of your users should only go in your backlog if a developer can fix them in 1% of their time.

 1. Product manage your testing infrastructure and tools.

 	Need a new environment?
 Break it down into stories and work with your devs to own some of the work involved.

-1. Know your developer environment.
+1.  *Know* your developer environment.

 	Rails? .Net?
 Go to code school and learn the basics.
 Knowin how an app is built can help you find common issues. _(Ever missed a route?)_

-1. Give insightful feedback on mockups and prototypes.
+1. Give *insightful feedback* on mockups and prototypes.

 	Understand the malleable parts that can be iterated on vs. the backbone of the design.
 Nitpicky feedback in early stages is not helpful.

-1. Understand the goals of your business and how each feature is intended to impact those goals.
+1. Understand *the goals* of your business.

+	Know how each feature is intended to impact those goals.
 Prioritize testing activities based on the business impact of potential bug areas.
 Slow performance on a new feature is hard to bounce back from - mobile and web performance are sometimes last in priority.
 Move 'em up.

 That's all I know for now.
 Thanks for listening!